-Valencia, the key component of Norasa, is situated in Namibia, the fifth largest uranium producing country globally and is one of only a few fully licensed undeveloped uranium deposits in the world.
+Valencia, the key component of Norasa, is situated in Namibia, the second largest uranium producing country globally and fifth largest by resources and is one of only a few licensed undeveloped uranium deposits in the world.

 The Company released the DFS for Norasa in March 2015.
 The report was prepared by AMEC Foster Wheeler ("AMEC") together with external consultants and Forsys Qualified Professionals.
 AMEC is a leading international engineering and project management firm with prior involvement in the development of NI 43-101 Technical Reports for Norasa.
 SGS South Africa completed additional metallurgical studies including pilot plant testwork.